mayoverse/arsenal/cran-comments.md

-## Submission for arsenal 3.6.0
+## Submission for arsenal 3.6.2

 This is a new version.
 In this version:

+* One invalid URL was fixed.

-* Two invalid URLs were fixed.
+* Two tests in the test suite were improved for rounding differences on macos.

 ## Test environments